GatorEducator/latex-assignment-solution-100-01/README.md

 <!-- UPDATE: describe what this repository contains -->

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains an example assignment for use with GatorGrader and GatorGradle.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains a solution assignment for use with GatorGrader and GatorGradle.
 Since the Travis builds for this repository will initially fail (as evidenced by a red &#x2717; appearing in the commit logs instead of a green &#x2714;), the programmer is responsible for completing all of the steps needed